Skip to Main Content Skip to Footer Content

 How do they do it?
 Cleaning Windows on a Ship

 A clean ship is a well-run ship.
 Passengers on ships are naturally drawn to the windows, especially cruise ships where guests are guided along scenic points.
-As well, passengers will be uneasy of what is on the ship if it is dirty, and this includes the ship’s windows.
-Ships need to clean all their windows to keep the salt from causing damage, maintain impressions, health and ease of viewing.
+As well, passengers will be uneasy about what is on the ship if it is dirty, and this includes the ship’s windows.
+Ships need to clean all their windows to keep the salt from causing damage and maintain impressions, health, and ease of viewing.

 Cruise Ships and Other Large Ships

 Large ships require some expert window cleaning at least once a year.
 A port window can open to the inside and its hinges move to the inside of the ship.
 The window panes are held fast.
-Cleaning cabin windows make you use a scaffold or a sort of suspended hanging set up called “bonsun’s chair” ( also called a boatswain’s chair, is a suspension device used to do work at heights) with a fall arrestor.
+Cleaning cabin windows makes you use a scaffold or a sort of suspended hanging setup called a “bosun’s chair” ( also called a boatswain’s chair, which is a suspension device used to do work at heights) with a fall arrestor.
 It’s as much work as it sounds.
 This might be where the saying, “I don’t do windows” comes from.

-The ship’s windows can be cleaned while out at sea or in port, but when hosing is required, there are designated areas for the waste water to run.
+The ship’s windows can be cleaned while out at sea or in port, but when hosting is required, there are designated areas for the wastewater to run.
 This is to make sure any debris goes into a specific zone.

 Recreational Boats